graphql-java/graphql-java-page/src/pages/tutorials/getting-started-with-spring-boot.md

 ## Further reading
 ### Book
-If you want to learn more, we have written a book! [**GraphQL with Java and Spring**](https://leanpub.com/graphql-java) includes everything you need to know to build a production ready GraphQL service with Spring for GraphQL and GraphQL Java.
+If you want to learn more, we (the maintainers) have written a book! [**GraphQL with Java and Spring**](https://leanpub.com/graphql-java) includes everything you need to know to build a production ready GraphQL service with Spring for GraphQL and GraphQL Java.

 Learn first-hand from the founder of GraphQL Java and co-author of Spring for GraphQL.
 The book is suitable for beginners and also includes advanced topics for intermediate readers.
 The book is available on [Leanpub](https://leanpub.com/graphql-java) and [Amazon](https://www.amazon.com/GraphQL-Java-Spring-Andreas-Marek-ebook/dp/B0C96ZYWPF/).